postgresml/postgresml/pgml-docs/docs/user_guides/setup/gpu_support.md

 # GPU Support

-PostgresML is capable of leveraging GPUs when the underlying libraries and hardware are properly configured on the database.
+PostgresML is capable of leveraging GPUs when the underlying libraries and hardware are properly configured on the database server.

+!!! tip
+    Models trained on GPU will also require GPU support to make predictions.

 ## XGBoost
-XGBoost is currently the only integrated library that provides GPU accellaration.
-GPU setup for this library is covered in the [xgboost documentation](https://xgboost.readthedocs.io/en/stable/gpu/index.html).
-Additionally, you'll need to pass `pgml.train('GPU project', hyperparams => '{tree_method: "gpu_hist"}')` to take advantage during training.
+GPU setup for XGBoost is covered in the [xgboost documentation](https://xgboost.readthedocs.io/en/stable/gpu/index.html).

+!!! example
+    ```sql linenums="1"
+        pgml.train(
+            'GPU project',
+            algorithm => 'xgboost',
+            hyperparams => '{"tree_method" : "gpu_hist"}'
+        );
+    ```

+## LightGBM
+GPU setup for LightGBM is covered in the [lightgbm documentation](https://lightgbm.readthedocs.io/en/latest/GPU-Tutorial.html).

-!!! warning
+!!! example
-    XGBoost models trained on GPU will also require GPU support to make predictions.
+    ```sql linenums="1"
+        pgml.train(
+            'GPU project',
+            algorithm => 'lightgbm',
+            hyperparams => '{"device" : "gpu"}'
+        );
+    ```

 ## Scikit-learn
 None of the scikit-learn algorithms natively support GPU devices.
 There are a few projects to improve scikit performance with additional parralellism, although we currently have not integrated these with PostgresML: